metalwarrior665/actor-google-sheets/README.md

 **google-spreadsheet** is an [Apify actor](https://www.apify.com/docs/actor) that can be used to either process data in your current spreadsheet or import new data from [Apify datasets](https://www.apify.com/docs/storage#dataset) or [crawler executions](https://www.apify.com/docs/crawler).
 It can be run both on Apify platform or locally.
 It is built with [Apify SDK](https://sdk.apify.com/), [apify-google-auth](https://kb.apify.com/integration/google-integration) and [googleapis](https://github.com/googleapis/google-api-nodejs-client) npm packages.

+## Changelog

+### v0.1 => v0.2 (latest)

+- Fixed bug that if you exceed the limit of imports per 100 second, it deleted the current data in the sheet.
+Now the actor fails and doesn't delete anything.
+- Cells are now not cleared before importing and they are trimmed only if needed (means less requests needed).

 ## Limits